History of the Boston Bruins: Return to contention and sixth Stanley Cup championship (2010–2015)

 The 2013 Stanley Cup run by the Bruins was one that further united the New England region that had been rocked by tragedies, such as the Boston Marathon bombing and the Sandy Hook Elementary School shooting.
 Head coach Claude Julien said after the deciding Game 6, "You know, at the end of the day, I think that's what hurts the most is in the back of our minds, although we needed to focus on our team and doing what was going to be the best thing for our team to win a Stanley Cup, in the back of our minds we wanted to do it for those kind of reasons, the City of Boston, what Newtown has been through, that kind of stuff.
 It hit close to home, and the best way we felt we could try and cheer the area was to win a Stanley Cup.
 I think that's what's hard right now for the players.
 We had more reasons than just ourselves to win a Cup."

 In the 2013–14 season, the Bruins won the Presidents' Trophy after finishing first in the newly formed Atlantic Division with a record of 54–19–9 for 117 points.
 Their regular-season success, however, would not translate into another Eastern Conference Finals appearance.
 Despite winning their first-round series against the Detroit Red Wings, the team fell to the Canadiens in seven games in the Eastern Conference Semi-finals during the 2014 playoffs.

 In the 2014–15 season, the Bruins finished with a record of 41–27–14 for 96 points, missing out on the playoffs by just two points after the Pittsburgh Penguins and the Ottawa Senators clinched the final two playoff spots in the East.
 The Bruins therefore became only the third team to miss the playoffs after winning the Presidents' Trophy in the previous season.
 The 96 points they earned that season broke the record for the most points earned by a team that did not make the playoffs.
-The Colorado Avalanche finished with 95 points in the 2006–07, which was the previous record.
+The Colorado Avalanche finished with 95 points in the 2006–07 along with the Dallas Stars in 2010–11, which was the previous record.